ansys/scade-design-rules/doc/source/rules/traceability/llr_architecture.rst

 Rationale
 ---------
-The nature ``Architecture`` is not suitable for Contribution Elements such as State or Transition.
+The nature ``Architecture`` is not suitable for Contributing Elements such as State or Transition.

 Verification
 ------------